-Bring on women pastors.
-Bring on women breadwinners.
-Bring on women bishops.
-Bring on women priests, archbishops and cardinals.
-(Of course, bring them on based on their own merits, not on their gender!)
+Bring on woman pastors.
+Bring on woman breadwinners.
+Bring on woman bishops.
+Bring on woman priests, archbishops and cardinals.
+Dare I say, bring on a female pope?
 The traditional patriarchal interpretation and role model is wrong.

 The movie scene that partly inspired this post (very applicable):